openedx/frontend-app-payment/docs/how_tos/feedback.rst

 .. _payment module: https://github.com/openedx/frontend-app-payment/tree/master/src/payment

 .. contents:: Table of Contents
+   :depth: 1

 What should the API do?
 -----------------------

-Return a JSON response with in one of the following formats.
+Return a JSON response with in one of the following formats:

+.. contents:: :local:

 The feedback module will ignore dictionary keys not listed in the formats below.
 Thus, it is safe to include additional keys in the API's response.